webiny/docs.webiny.com/docs/guides/headless-nextjs-tutorial.md

 Congratulations! 🎉

-We've have successfully created a simple page that displays a list of all created blog posts, all powered by Webiny Headless CMS and Next.js React framework.
+We have have successfully created a simple page that displays a list of all created blog posts, all powered by Webiny Headless CMS and Next.js React framework.

 > The same can also be achieved with other popular tools, like [Gatsby](https://www.gatsbyjs.org/).
 To learn more, click [here](/docs/guides/headless-gatsby-tutorial).